payiq-net/OpenTripPlanner-data-container/README.md

 1. seed

-Downloads previous data containers (env variable SEED_TAG can be used to customize which tag is pulled) and extracts osm and gtfs data from there and places it in 'data/ready' directory.
+Downloads previous data container (env variable SEED_TAG can be used to customize which tag is pulled) and extracts osm, dem and gtfs data from there and places it in 'data/seed' and 'data/ready' directories.
 Old data acts as backup in case fetching/validating new data fails.

-Currently there is single processing step for OSM data.
-Because gtfs processing steps require osm data, the osm data must be available before running the gtfs:fit stage later below.

 2. osm:update